Python Math

 4

 Optional detail about rounding: How should rounding work for a number like 2.5 which is exactly halfway between the ints 2 and 3?
 Most people know the simple round-up rule, rounding up to the next larger integer, e.g. 2.5 rounds up to 3.
 Python does something slightly different.
 Python uses the round-to-even convention which rounds to whichever int is even for the 0.5 case, e.g. 2.5 also rounds to 2, and 3.5 rounds to 4.
 This avoids certain statistical problems in groups of rounded numbers.
-This has almost no effect in practice, and is not something Python programmers need to memorize.
+This has little effect in practice, and is not something Python programmers need to memorize.
 Just mentioning it here so you are not confused when trying round() in the interpreter.

->>> round(2.5) # choose 2 instead of 3
+>>> round(2.5) # chooses 2 instead of 3

 2